“...there is only one time that is important – now! It is the most important time because it is the only time when we have any power.”

 5. Open Discussions in Canvas (or live chat tools like Pronto) to field questions and lesson discussions.

 6. Create Assignments with due dates to keep students on-track, and to make collecting and assessing student work faster and easier with SpeedGrader.

 7. Organize with Modules, working chronologically, and set Modules as your Canvas course home page to simplify student navigation.

 Last but not least, teachers should hide tools that students don't need, and don't forget to publish!

 Share Pre-Designed Course Templates and Materials

 Speaking of quality, experienced online faculty should be encouraged to share materials (and their experience) with other faculty, especially when there are many sections of a course taught by multiple teachers.
 Ideally, faculty would make their materials Open Educational Resources (OER) under a Creative Commons license.

 Canvas Commons gives teachers access to a wealth of OER that can help them get started.
 Commons makes it easy to find, preview, import, and remix all or part of a shared course's materials.
 Course materials that you've created can be shared just within a department or institution or with the world.

 Course templates can help teachers get started quickly when faced with an empty course.
-We've shared a "ground to online" course home page template as one example.

 Don't Forget the Students